 Set who will receive the reward

-After pre-generating the plots, you will be required to set who will receive a reward for creating new data blocks.
+After pre-generating the plots, you must set who will be rewarded for creating new data blocks.
 When solo mining, you are the recipient of the reward.
 If you mine using a pool, the reward beneficiary is the pool’s wallet address.

 The best thing about hard drive mining is that your HDD remains idle most of the time, as the number of blocks stays mostly the same, and analysis for each block only takes a few seconds.

 Advantages and Disadvantages of Hard Drive Mining